 In 1999 I began to create my own miniature sculpture.
 Japanese miniature sculpture has always been my admiration!
 Okimono and netsuke are a special world of graceful plasticity, charm and philosophy of Wabi-sabi.

 The more I learned about Japan, the more I discovered different faces of arts and traditions.
 Printed prints, Maki-e - Japanese Lacquered technicues, temple sculptures, beauty of kimonos, gardens, ikebana ...

 I like to work with different materials.
-I carve my fine sculptures from mammoth tusk, box-wood, cachalot tooth, walrus tusk elk horn and etc. Every of these materials has the special feature.
+I carve my fine sculptures from mammoth tusk, box-wood, cachalot tooth, walrus tusk, elk horn and etc. Maki-e with a lot of different technicues, Urushi lacquers, silver and gold powders and flakes.
+Every of these materials has the special feature and I like to mix materials and techniques.
 The process of making sculptures is a time consuming one.
-It usually takes me up to some months to make just one sculpture although the time frame may be shorter for less challenging works.
+It usually takes me up to some months to make just one sculpture, although the time frame may be shorter for less challenging works.
 Many of my works were custom-made.